View Donald Dadigan's Obituary on VenturaCountyStar.com and share memories

 Survived by his loving daughter Suzie Perkins of Ventura, sister-in-law Nancy Dadigan, niece Meredith (Brendan) Abel and their children, nephew Marc Dadigan.

-A special dad, brother, uncle, cousin and friend, he will be sincerely missed, especially by cousins Bruce and Liz Dadigian, Richard and Shoushig Dagdigian, Tory and Becky Torosian, and many others.
+A special dad, brother, uncle, cousin and friend, he will be sincerely missed, especially by cousins Margreath Dadigian, Bruce and Liz Dadigian, Richard and Shoushig Dagdigian, Tory and Becky Torosian, extended family and many dear friends.

 Don enjoyed a successful career in insurance administration and was recognized as an expert witness in his field.
 An avid sports fan, he loved his Chicago Bears and White Sox.

-He was a member of Ventura Moose Lodge 1394 and its Valued Veterans program, Ventura Elks Lodge 1430, American Legion Post 339, and life member of the Veterans of Foreign Wars as commander and other offices, having served in the U.S. Army during the Korean War.
+He was a member of Ventura Moose Lodge 1394 and its Valued Veterans program, Ventura Elks Lodge 1430, American Legion Post 339, and life member of the Veterans of Foreign Wars as commander and other offices, serving in the U.S. Army during the Korean War.

 In keeping with his wishes, no services will be conducted.
 We are so fortunate to have celebrated Don's life at his 90th birthday party last May with him in person.